 - Redness, tenderness, or swelling of the gums

-- Open, draining sore on the gums
+- An open, draining sore on the gums

-- Loose tooth
+- A loose tooth

 A sample of the abscess fluid may be taken and tested.

 The goal of treatment is to ease symptoms and treat the infection.
 Options are:

 These procedures may be done to get rid of the infection: